zhienshen/FileStream/README.md

 *   `ate`: Initial position: End of file.

 *   `app`: Write to the file in append mode.
 If the file does not exist, it will be created.
-You don't need to use the setting out when using this setting.
+You don't need to use the setting `out` when using this setting.

 *   `trunc`: Clear the file before writing or reading it.
-If you use this setting, you need to use the setting out, app or in.
+If you use this setting, you need to use the setting `out`, `app` or `in`.

 *   `binary`: Write or read files in binary format.
-If you use this setting, you need to use the setting out, app or in.
+If you use this setting, you need to use the setting `out`, `app` or `in`.

 ### `FileTools` Class&#xA;